1ong1evi/Journey/README.md

 # Journey

 Levi Long'
-Here you will find projects I will work on while sharpening my skills.
+Here you will find projects I will work on while sharpening my programming skills.

 # Projects in Javascript